 Available together in the Adobe CC Photography plan for a monthly/yearly subscription, this is the most commonly used photo management and editing software and has a wealth of online resources.
 It has amazing tools and a good user interface.
 For many users Lightroom alone gives them powerful image management and editing workflows with an effective user interface.
 Photoshop adds huge creative power to image manipulation (at the expense of complexity and a lot of learning how to use it).
 It is easy to flip images from Lightroom to Photoshop for more complex edits, then return the edited image to Lightroom for further editing or file management.
 I will assume the use of the desktop versions of these applications rather than the mobile or cloud based variants in my descriptions of how to use the programs in this website.

 Many people dislike the subscription payment model.
-Adobe CC photography plan (includes Lightroom+Photoshop) is currently (2020) about AU$15 per month.
+Adobe CC photography plan (includes Lightroom+Photoshop) is currently (2021) about AU$14.25 per month.
 However, compared to the typical investment in cameras, lenses, filters, lighting, bags and other accessories, SD/CF card media, computers, monitors, printers, backup drives, insurance … the annual subscription cost of the Adobe software (which provides continuous access to all the updates) isn’t overwhelming.
 Nevertheless, there are many viable alternatives out there for free or reasonable one-off cost for a perpetual license.

 Another free and powerful application for Windows.
 OSX, Linux.
 Raw Therapee is to Lightroom what GIMP is to Photoshop.
 It provides outstanding raw file editing but, at present, no local adjustments.
 File management includes sorting and filtering based on metadata, rating and colour labels, though the digital assets management functionality is much less than LR provides.
+More HERE.

 Darktable is another free, open source application available for Windows, OSX and Linux.
 It has file management with filtering and sorting, keyword tagging and metadata editing, a powerful non-destructive image editing workflow (for both RAW and non-raw formats) with a comprehensive array of adjustments available.
 It also has local editing /masking.
 See HERE for some more information.

 Powerful filters, layers, masks.
 Presets for easy automated global changes.
 Unique AI based tools. can add textures with blending modes, and composite different images.
 Automated sky replacement.
 File management including Albums.
 One-off purchase (unless you upgrade to a newer version).
 Luminar (https://skylum.com/).
 Plugins to allow it to be used with some other software.
 Extensive training resources and online manual.
 Luminar 4 has a full layering system.
 Luminar AI uses sophisticated AI approaches in its adjustments.
 It does not have explicit layers, but there is flexible masking for applied adjustments.
 More detail HERE.

 Basic file browser with indexing of photos; virtual image copies; images can be organised by Projects; star rating; no support for keyword management and other digital asset management functions.
 Powerful filters, layers, masks.
 Collections of preset edits to quickly try and modify.
 One-off purchase (unless you upgrade to a newer version). https://www.dxo.com/dxo-photolab/ Standalone or plugin.
 A post with more information is HERE.